 - Assignments Total of 60 Points

-- Weekly discussion forums-Total of 100 Points
+- · Weekly discussion forums-Total of 80 Points

-- Midterm 20 points

 - Final Exam 50 Points

 GRADING SCALE

 Graded work will receive a numeric score reflecting the quality of performance as given above in evaluation methods.
 The maximum number of points a student may earn is 190.
 To determine the final grade, the student's earned points are divided by 190.